SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ![Screenshot from 2023-11-03 00-04-58](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/44b0c928-7e78-4908-a231-880574dcc777)

-* We generate the netlist following commands were used
+* We generate the netlist by using following commands
 ```
 show wrapper
 ```